Making college affordable.

 Endowed Scholarships – the University awards nearly $1.2 Million per year in scholarships that have been created by alumni and friends for the exclusive use of Ozarks students.
 The scholarships have a variety of requirements, sometimes they are geography-based, sometimes restricted by major, sometimes the only criteria is “a deserving student”.
 Your admission counselor, after getting to know you, will help the financial aid staff in identifying possible scholarships.

-The University works to create an academically diverse student body, and to ensure this diversity, it has created scholarships that require meritorious prior acts.
-Examples of merit scholarships include strong academic performance in high school or at another college.
+The University works to create an academically diverse student body, and to ensure this diversity, it has created scholarships that require meritorious prior acts, specifically strong academic performance in high school or at another college.
+Each scholarship is bolstered by $1,000 from the Annual Fund Scholarship.